asseco-voice/laravel-json-search/README.md

 # Laravel JSON search

-This package enables ``search`` method on Eloquent models for Laravel 7 to enable detailed DB search through URL query string.
+This package enables ``search`` method on Laravel Eloquent models providing a detailed DB search with JSON as input parameter.

 It functions out-of-the-box automatically for all Eloquent models within the project.
 No additional setup is needed.

-PHP min version: 7.4.

 ## Installation